Beauty

 post__featured-image

-The best way to protect against skin cancer, as well as premature fine lines and wrinkles, sunscreen is a crucial step in any daily skin routine, no matter your skin tone or type.
+One of the best ways to protect against skin cancer, as well as premature fine lines and wrinkles, sunscreen is a crucial step in any daily skin routine, no matter your skin tone or type.
 When you choose mineral sunscreen, you sidestep the known and suspected carcinogens, hormone disruptors, and skin irritants that are common in chemical SPF active ingredients.
 And the tech in mineral sunscreens has improved to such a degree that the best formulas now melt easily into any skin tone.

 The main difference between the two is how they work: Mineral sunscreens (also known as physical sunscreens) form a physical barrier to block and reflect UVA and UVB rays, while chemical sunscreens work by absorbing the UV rays.
 SPF ratings for both mineral and chemical sunscreens reflect only UVB protection.
 No chemical sunscreens meet goop’s clean beauty standards, but many mineral sunscreens do.